-The outstanding loans as of December 31, 2020 and 2019, net of related discounts, are presented as Interest-bearing Loans and Borrowings in the consolidated statements of financial position.
-There are no assets used and/or required as collaterals as of December 31, 2020 and 2019 for the Group's interest-bearing loans and borrowings.
+The outstanding loans as of December 31, 2021 and 2020, net of related discounts, are presented as Interest-bearing Loans and Borrowings in the consolidated statements of financial position.
+There are no assets used and/or required as collaterals as of December 31, 2021 and 2020 for the Group's interest-bearing loans and borrowings.

-Starting in 2017, when the Company obtained certain long-term loans, the Company is required to maintain certain financial ratios such as debt service coverage, debt-to-equity and current ratios.
-In 2020, the Company was not able to meet some financial covenants of certain loans and for which the Company was able to secure debt covenant waivers certified by the banks before December 31, 2020, except for one bank.
-However, the loan payable to this bank was retained as non-current due to the absence of written notice from the bank of a demand, which is provided in the loan agreement, to constitute reclassification of the loan to current.
-Nevertheless, a formal waiver was received from such bank subsequent to December 31, 2020 but prior to the issuance of the consolidated financial statements.
+Starting 2017, when the Company obtained certain long-term loans, the Company is required to maintain certain financial ratios such as debt service coverage, debt-to-equity and current ratios.
+In 2021, the Company was not able to meet some financial covenants of the loans such as current ratio and debt service coverage ratio for which the Company was able to secure debt covenant waivers certified by the banks before December 31, 2021.